 Depending on how many platforms you use it can get a bit pricey, I paid for a student license for my Windows desktop and found it well worthwhile!
 However, I also use Linux (which is unavailable currently) and the Android client (at the time) was unable to add new entries.

 If your use case is only on one or two platforms it's definitely worthwhile and is a friendly way to begin using a password manager.

 Keepass 2 Professional Edition - Cost: Free (despite its name) - Platforms: Windows, Mono (Linux, Mac, BSD, etc).
 Unofficially on: iOS, Windows Phone, Android, Blackberry

-Keepass is my current password manager.
+Keepass is was current password manager.
 I wanted a free alternative to 1Password that I could use to create new passwords on my phone (Android) and on Linux.
 I use Dropbox to sync my password vault.
 The user interface looks okay, and functions well.
 There is a browser extension which is quite useful.

 On Android Keepass (via Keepass2Android Password Safe) I highly recommend using the Keepass2Android keyboard to enter passwords.
 The keyboard simply has a "user" and "Password" button.
 This is safer than using the copy/paste method because any application can read from the clipboard (where the copied word gets saved) without asking for permissions.

 Keepass is also open source, which is something I value.